Reader Question: I am looking for an easy way to track small business (one person) income and expenses. – Kathy

 Luckily there are many options available; when I started working for myself there really were only two good accounting software options: Quickbooks and Peachtree (now Sage50).
 Here are some recommendations for small business accounting software that you have available to you today:

 If you are anything but a sole proprietor or are not already using Quicken then I would recommend getting the basic version of QuickBooks.
 It is easy to use and almost every CPA will be able to use it for tax purposes.
-It is makes managing your small business finances easy, the software will grow with your business plus Intuit even has videos to help you get started so you don’t waste time trying to learn it.
+It is makes managing your small business finances easy, the software will grow with your business.

 There are other downloadable options if you prefer not to use Quickbooks.
 If you plan on growing the business much bigger than just you or have larger amounts of inventory you will want to consider Sage 50.
 Simply search for “accounting software” and you will see other available choices.